tinygo-org/tinygo/tools/gen-py32-targets/README.md

 inherit `py32-m4`, which uses TinyGo's standard soft-float Cortex-M4 ABI.
 Targets whose SVD has no `GPIO.AFRH` register receive the `no_gpio_afrh` build tag.

+Puya's SVDs are inconsistent about GPIO `groupName`: some describe identical ports as `GPIOA_Type`, `GPIOB_Type`, and so on, while others use one `GPIO_Type`.
+The `py32-svd` updater validates the register structures and patches the published SVDs to use the common `GPIO` group.
+This is a correction to the vendor metadata, not a target capability, so neither TinyGo's generic SVD generator nor the target build tags need PY32-specific handling for it.

+Real register-layout differences are selected by generated capability tags.
+These cover the `OSPEEDR`/`OSPDDER` GPIO spelling, RCC GPIO and UART clock registers, `USART` versus `UART` blocks, split USART receive/transmit data registers, and HSI selector availability.
+Keep these classifications in the target generator rather than adding long family expressions to machine files.

 Existing PY32 target files are retained for compatibility.
 In particular, their established aliases and flashing commands are not regenerated.
 Newly generated targets intentionally omit flashing commands because a compatible programmer